AnjanaKJ/tezos/README.md

 3. Set up your environment variables:
-   - Create a .env file in both the frontend and backend directories and add your configurations (e.g., API keys, database URLs).
+   - Create a .env file in both the frontend and backend directories and add your configurations (JWT Token and Admin secret key).

 ## Usage